btj/vf-rust-aliasing/README.md

 x = refresh_S(x);
 ```
 The function `refresh_S` simply recursively refreshes each of its components.
 To enable modular reasoning and abstraction, the module that defines S shall also provide a specification for `refresh_S` (and verifying that module includes verifying that `refresh_S` satisfies its specification).

+## Return values

+If a box or a struct containing boxes is returned from a function, presumably the caller must access the box only through pointers derived from the `Box<T>` value.
+Therefore, we also refresh function return values.
+Specifically, if the return type is a struct type S, we replace `return x;` by `return refresh_S(x);`.

 # Mutable references